 There are great ideas around this for commercial use too, especially restaurants and businesses that have a lot of food waste.

 I would love to share more about this.
-I would also invite Chris Castro to come share some of their lessons learned and how to take next steps in making this become a reality.
+I would also invite Chris Castro to share some of their lessons learned and how to take next the steps in making this become a reality.

 Below is a brochure the City of Orlando uses to promote composting and their website: